gewuerzgurke84/pfSense-dynamicNptAddress/README.md

 # pfSense-dynamicNptAddress

 # Purpose
 I would like to provide IPv6 ULA addresses for several services to internal clients (e.g. IPv6 DNS Server).
 Unfortunetely my ISP changes my IPv6 prefix on a regular basis, thus I cannot use public GUA addresses to hand out to the clients.
-I decided to use [pfSense NPT](https://docs.netgate.com/pfsense/en/latest/nat/npt.html) feature to allow mapping between ULA and GUA addresses.
+I decided to use [pfSense NPTv6](https://docs.netgate.com/pfsense/en/latest/nat/npt.html) feature to allow mapping between ULA and GUA addresses.
 There is already a feature request open but I don't know in which version pfSense NPT can handle dynamic prefixes (and accept the reality in Germany at least):
 - https://redmine.pfsense.org/issues/4881

 # Implementation
-The script uses a 3rd party pfSense API to obtain current configured NPT destination prefix (using the interface name npt_iface).
+The script uses a 3rd party pfSense API to obtain configured NPTv6 destination prefixes.
 It compares this prefix with the prefix of a system's interface IPv6 address.
 In case they differ it updates the NPT destination prefix.
+The description of the NTPv6 entry defines the interface name.

 # Limitations
 I've tested this with:
 * pfSense 2.5.0
 * fauxAPI 1.4
-* 1 NPT mapping
+* Multiple NPT mapping
-* 1 system "Tracking" interface
+* Multiple system "Tracking" interface
 * /64 Prefix Size

 # Installation